 One of my pet peeves is the use of “space blankets” – those foil blankets you see at the end of marathons.
 These are designed to reflect radiated heat.
 Hot runners radiate lots of heat, and cool down quickly – so they are great for them.
 Cold swimmers do not radiate much heat at all.
 When placed against bare skin, this foil sheet actually actively conducts heat away from the body – the exact opposite of what we’re trying to achieve.

 Remember, that if the swimmer was still swimming then they are almost certainly not suffering from hypothermia.
 They are certainly cold wet and sad, but not hypothermic.
+People usually drown from swim failure long before they get clinically hypothermic (there may be very few exceptions in extremely well adapted & well trained individuals who can swim into hypothermia… however, without taking arterial blood temperature… we don’t really know for sure).

 Anyway – with that rant out of the way… on course, I carry a variety of equipment to warm somebody up.
 So let’s talk through how we are warming someone up who is really cold (and remote from any building or vehicle).
 First things first, get them dry.
 Heat loss through evaporation is this persons biggest problem – they are coming out of their swimwear, and getting dry.
 Once dry – heat loss through convection is now the biggest problem.
 Get them layered up.
 Plenty of warm clothes on, and a warm hat.

 Hopefully, by this point – the person should be feeling better – but if the wind is blowing and the rain is battering down – maybe you need to pull out a few extra bits.
+However, if you’re remote… getting moving at a brisk pace is the best way to get the muscles working (generating heat), blood pumping (moving the heat around) and generally getting the person feeling a bit better.

 Extra equipment for cold & hypothermia